celiamorse/PLP/README.md

 [https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/](url)

-# Install/Run Guide
+# Getting Started
 ### What You Need
 1. Download and open Visual Studio Code([https://code.visualstudio.com/download](url))
 2. Install the C# extansion in VSCode

 ### Start a New C# Project
 1. Create and open a folder on VSCode where you want your program directory to be
-2. Start a new terminal and input: _dotnet new console –framework net7.0 _
+2. Start a new terminal and input: dotnet new console –framework net7.0
+3. Step 2 should create a .cs file where you can then start your C# program
+4. To run your program, input into the terminal: dotnet run

+#### Writing Comments
+Single Line Comments ( // )
+Multi Line Comments ( /* */ )

+#### Simple Starter Program
+View the Greetings.cs file to write a simple "Hello, World" statement